 There have been decades of research on supplementing with melatonin.
 My concern for years was whether taking any hormone supplement would cause a depletion or a lack of production of that hormone by the body.
 However, the studies are unique in this area when it comes to melatonin.
 They have found that supplementing with melatonin does not cause the body to produce less of its own.
 (12,13) Everyone responds to melatonin differently, so the dosage is often based on the individual.
 If you take too much, you may feel sleepy or drowsy during the day or have excessive dreams during the night.

-Start With the Smallest Dosage of Liquid Melatonin
+Start With the Smallest Dosage of Low-Dose Melatonin

 - Days 1-5: Take up to 3 drops about 30 minutes before bed